 - Conversations with EKM live chat executives and their responses to technical related questions.

 This review is not a review of whether or not EKM websites rank within organic search; it’s possible for all platforms to rank.
 This is a review of how close to best practice these websites are, and any common issues they have.
+I’d also like to take this opportunity to point out that EKM acknowledged this review shortly after it being published, and also acknowledged that some of the points raised were shortfalls:

 So without further adieu…